SFPC/sfpc.github.io/codesocieties-winter-19.md

 ### Who are the teachers?
 - [**Melanie Hoff**](http://melanie-hoff.com/) (*2 Classes - Lead Organizer, On-Site Support*) - Artist, researcher, and educator examining technology's influence on social conventions, political rhetoric, and the ways in which economies of behavior reveal distributions of power.
 They teach at Mason Gross School of the Arts at Rutgers University and is a member of the [Cybernetics Library](https://cybernetics.social/) collective.
 - [**Allison Parrish**](http://www.decontextualize.com/) (*2 Classes*) - Allison is a computer programmer, poet, educator and game designer whose teaching and practice address the unusual phenomena that blossom when language and computers meet.
 She teaches at NYU's Interactive Telecommunications Program.
 - [**Ingrid Burrington**](lifewinning.com) (*2 Classes*) - Ingrid Burrington writes, makes maps, and tells jokes about places, politics, and the feelings people have about both.
-She’s the author of Networks of New York: An Illustrated Field Guide to Urban Internet Infrastructure.
+She’s the author of Networks of New York An Illustrated Field Guide to Urban Internet Infrastructure.
 Her work has been supported by Eyebeam, Data & Society, and the Center for Land Use Interpretation.
 - [**American Artist**](https://americanartist.us/) (*1 Class*) - American is an interdisciplinary artist whose work extends dialectics formalized in Black radicalism and organized labor into a context of networked virtual life.
 Their practice makes use of video, installation, new media, and writing to reveal historical dynamics embedded within contemporary culture and technology.
 - [**Taeyoon Choi**](http://taeyoonchoi.com/) (*1 Class, Session Advisor*) - Taeyoon is an artist, a co-founder of School for Poetic Computation, a former fellow at Data and Society and an adjunct professor at NYU ITP.
 In 2018, Taeyoon is working on [Distributed Web of Care](http://taeyoonchoi.com/soft-care/distributed-web-of-care/) and ongoing research with a critical perspective towards technology, ethics, justice and sensitivity to the concept of personhood.
 - [**Everest Pipkin**](http://www.decontextualize.com/) (*1 Class*) - Everest is a drawing, language and software artist whose work follows landscape as complicated by the advent of digital space.
 They produce intimate work with large data sets.